 - Severity of the patients’ medical conditions.

-To become an emergency room nurse, you need to be a registered nurse who has passed the National Council Licensure Exam (NCLEX).
+To become an emergency room nurse, you’ll need to be a registered nurse who has passed the National Council Licensure Exam (NCLEX).
 Specialized ER nurses can earn their Certified Emergency Nurse (CEN) credential from the Board of Certification for Emergency Nursing (BCEN).
-The CEn or BCEN is not required to be an ER nurse, but can help when pursuing specialized careers, like becoming a certified flight nurse.
-Other potential areas of focus may require you to achieve designations such as:
+The CEN or BCEN is not required to be an ER nurse, but can help when pursuing specialized careers.
+Specialized roles that may require you to achieve specific certifications include: